Assistant Professor Miho Sato

 I earned an MA in anthropology in 1998 with a focus on development anthropology (a discipline within anthropology to apply anthropological perspectives in international development).
 After earning my MA, I joined Japan’s Network for Women and Health, a Japanese NGO.
 I was actively engaged in advocacy for sexual and reproductive health and rights.
 Then, as an MSH-HANDS Iwamura Fellow, I worked for the Advance Africa project, a USAID funded FP/HIV integration project in sub-Saharan Africa based in the US.
 After the Iwamura fellowship, I spent the next four years in Afghanistan, where I worked with Afghan and international colleagues to rebuild Afghanistan’s healthcare system.
 In 2010, I obtained an MPH from the University of Washington, and in 2011, I joined the faculty of Nagasaki University.
 In addition to education activities in Nagasaki and research work, I am also engaged in international cooperation projects, including From 2012 to 2014, I was involved in a JICA Project for Capacity Development in Regional Health Management Phase 2 in Tanzania (2012-2014), a JICA Project for Improvement of Services at Village Health Centers in Rural Host Community of Syrian Refugees (,2016 – 2018), and Maternal, Newborn and Child Health One Stop Service Project (2014-2017) as well as its follow-on, Promotion of Women’s Health throughout the Life Cycle at One Stop Service Site in Zambia (2018-2020)．

-- I will behave been coordinating a short-term field trip program during the spring quarter.
+- I have been coordinating a short-term field trip program during the spring quarter.
 Previous MPH students visited Bangladesh and the Philippines, where various achievements were made in the health sector, including the reduction of total fertility rate from 6.3 births per women in 1971 to 2.2 in 2013.
 Seeing model practices will provide students with the opportunity to connect with what they learned in previous semesters quarters as well as a basis to make comparisons with future studies studies/activities in the field.

 - In addition to the field trip, I will be teaching the gender part of the Reproductive Health and Gender classmodule, in which students will be trained to rethink their research project from a “gender lens”.